alentoghostflame/StupidAlentoBot/README.md

 Inside `config.yaml` you can change the bot prefix, where data is stored, and the invite link for the `invite` command.

 ## Continued Setup and Running.
-1) If using existing modules, uncomment the ones you wish to use in `start.py`
+1) If you want to use existing modules, uncomment the ones you wish to use in `start.py`
 2) Run `start.py`
     1) Ubuntu (Linux) - `python3 start.py`
     2) Windows - `py start.py`